DimitriVavoulisPortfolio/x-ray-bone-fracture-detection-app/MODEL.md

 ## Conclusion

-This project demonstrates proficiency in:
+This project demonstrates the potential of applying advanced deep learning techniques to medical imaging challenges.
+The YOLOv8l-based model developed for bone fracture detection shows promising results, with a peak mAP50 of 0.371 and varying performance across different fracture types.

-- Applying state-of-the-art deep learning models to real-world medical problems
+Key outcomes of this project include:

-- Handling medical imaging data and associated challenges
+1. Successful adaptation of a state-of-the-art object detection model (YOLOv8l) for a specialized medical imaging task.
-- Balancing model performance with practical clinical needs
+2. Comprehensive analysis of model performance, including per-class metrics and bounding box distribution.
-- Understanding the broader context and potential impact of AI in healthcare
+3. Identification of practical applications in clinical settings, from emergency triage to rural healthcare support.

-The developed YOLOv8l-based model shows promise for enhancing fracture detection workflows, potentially improving patient care through faster and more consistent diagnoses.
-The combination of technical accuracy and practical applicability makes this project a strong foundation for further research and development in AI-assisted medical imaging.
+4. Recognition of current limitations and clear directions for future improvements.